166 E. Market Street,

 The exterior is in the Italian Renaissance style, while the interior is in the Adam style.
 The interior boasts Vermont marble columns, grand staircases, an ornate cieling resembling the night sky, and large window- shaped grilles which once housed the pipes for the theatre’s organ.
 The orchestra floor seats 1,100, and the mezzanine seats 400, totalling 1,500 seats.
 The stage was once used for vaudeville productions, and could be converted from motion pictures to live theatre performances in 24 hours.

-The Robins, along with several other area theatres, including the Ohio (former Duchess) [demolished] and the Daniel [converted into gym] were controlled by The Robins Theatre Enterprises Co.
+The Robins Theatre, along with several other area theatres, including the Ohio (former Duchess) [demolished] and the Daniel [converted into gym] were controlled by The Robins Theatre Enterprises Co.
 Daniel J. Robins was founder and president, in partnership with his brothers Ben and David Robins.
 Daniel Robins was an earlier partner of Abe Warner of Warner Brothers.
 David Robins was later to marry Ann Warner.
 Many famous personalities have appeared at the theatre over the years.
 The Brown Derby Cellar Bar and Restaurant was a once a local showplace for famous Big Bands.

 The theatre remained in continuous operation fron 1923 to 1974, when its doors were permanently.
 The theatre remains almost completely original; however, thirty years of vacancy and disrepair have taken their toll, as is evident from peeling paint and crumbling plaster.
 Plans to completely renovate the theatre have been under discussion for several years.
 Preliminary plans are currently being made, however the renovation process is pending upon further funding.